biki886/Student-Depression-Analytics/README.md

 2) Github will automatically render the jupyter notebook file
 3) Review the python code, outputs, and data visualizations in the browser

-## Project Report

-For a comprehensive overview of the objectives, analysis, predictions, and recommendations, please refer to the full [Project Report](student_depression_project_report.pdf).